kidaneb/newRepoPractice/ReadMe.md

-This is the Read me we have
+This is the Read me we have another things to do.